nautechsystems/nautilus_trader/docs/getting_started/installation.md

 # Installation

-NautilusTrader is tested and officially supported for Python 3.11 and 3.12 for the following 64-bit platforms:
+NautilusTrader is officially supported for Python 3.11 and 3.12 for the following 64-bit platforms:

 | Operating System       | Supported Versions    | CPU Architecture  |
 |------------------------|-----------------------|-------------------|